 Copy and paste the command below into the RStudio Console.
 Hit Enter and the r3 helper package will be installed.
 Watch the video below to see how to do this:

-It is important to understand what you are commanding when you enter a function
+It is important to understand what you are doing when you enter a function

 something::something().
 In the example of